kokoren123/Languages/README.md

 - If a user reports a translation and we discover that it is in fact a misleading/irrelevant translation, you will be held responsible and punished

 ## Possible Rewards
-- A generous amount of coins and/or creates
+- A generous amount of coins and/or crates

 Please only translate files to your known language if you are already **somewhat fluent** in English.
 This way, you can understand the grammar and make proper changes.
 If you ever have a question about a word or phrase, do not hesitate to contact support.